About Rebecca McDevitt

 -

-"Best Intentions" – We Are The In Crowd
+"Best Intentions" by We Are The In Crowd

 -

-Beyond photography, Rebecca has another unexpected talent—bowling.
-She once placed 9th in a state tournament, a feat that still surprises people when they learn about it.
+Outside of music and photography, Rebecca has a fun hidden talent.
+She once placed 9th in a state bowling tournament, a fact that always surprises people and makes her smile every time she shares it.